Listen to this article

-USCIS started to send notice of intent to revoke (NOIR) for H1B applications that were approved in past as soon as the Trump government came to power.
+USCIS can send a notice of intent to revoke (NOIR) even for H1B applications that were approved in the past.

 This article will discuss:

-USCIS FDNS unit – Fraud Detection and National Security unit is making H1B site visits and specifically asking if the first H1B approval was for in-house project or not.
-FDNS unit is going back at-least 5 years to check for H1B approvals.
+USCIS FDNS unit – Fraud Detection and National Security unit usually perform H1B site visits and ask if the first H1B approval was for an in-house project or not.
+FDNS unit usually goes back at least 5 years to check for H1B approvals.

-Many people have specifically received NOIR after the USCIS site visit as the inspecting officer reported that
+Many people have shared that they received NOIR after the USCIS site visit as the inspecting officer reported that

-- Inspector finds change in your job details which makes the H1B un-approvable now.
+- Inspector finds a change in your job details which makes the H1B unapprovable now.

 - Issued NOIR as you did not file H1B amendment for new Job function – MSA change

-Your approved H1B transfer will also be invalidated if the first lottery selected in revoked.
-You can no longer work for current employer.
+Your approved H1B transfer will also be invalidated if the first lottery selected is revoked.
+You can no longer work for your current employer.

-If you get an Notice of Intent to Revoke your first employer A’s H1B which has already expired in past, and USCIS finally revokes it, you cannot work for current employer C.
+If you get a Notice of Intent to Revoke your first employer A’s H1B which has already expired in the past, and USCIS finally revokes it, you cannot work for your current employer C.

-You cannot even go back to work for employer B in this case even through their H1B might be valid at this time.
+You cannot even go back to work for employer B in this case even though their H1B might be valid at this time.

-A recent update from RN Law group with respect to USCIS NOIR for H1B applications: Listen from time 1:24 to 4:15.
+Hear what RN Law attorney Rahul Reddy has to say with respect to USCIS NOIR for H1B applications: Listen from time 1:24 to 4:15.

 Time to Respond to NOIR